measur3d/front-end-code-challenge/README.md

 You are encouraged to include some notes about the aspects you didn't get time to complete and how you would plan to further develop/improve the application given more time.
-Please include them in this readme rather than in an email so that others can see them when we share your work internally.
+Please include them in the bottom of this readme rather than in an email so that others can see them when we share your work internally.

-### Your Notes Go Here

 We are looking for creativity, originality, and a good user experience in your **application** if that's an area you focused on.